What is a Stationary Engineer or Boiler Operator?

 How Much Does a Stationary Engineer or Boiler Operator Make?

 The salary for Stationary Engineers and Boiler Operators ranges between about $36,550 and $96,660 a year.

 Stationary Engineers and Boiler Operators who work in Illinois, California, or District of Columbia, make the highest salaries.

-How much do Stationary Engineers and Boiler Operators make in different U.S. states?
+Below is a list of the median annual salaries for Stationary Engineers and Boiler Operators in different U.S. states.